ansys/openapi-common/doc/source/index.rst

 Introduction and Purpose
 ------------------------
-This project is part of the larger PyAnsys effort to facilitate the use of Ansys technologies directly from within Python.
+The OpenAPI Common library is part of the larger PyAnsys effort to facilitate the use of Ansys technologies directly from within Python.

-Some Ansys products expose HTTP APIs rather than the more common gRPC APIs.
-This package is designed to provide a common client to consume HTTP APIs, minimizing overhead and reducing code duplication.
+Because some Ansys products expose HTTP APIs rather than gRPC APIs, this library provides a common client to consume HTTP APIs, minimizing overhead and reducing code duplication.

 Background
 ----------
 A widely used standard for HTTP REST-style APIs is the OpenAPI standard, formerly known as Swagger.
-This client is designed to be used alongside code generation tools to produce client libraries for these APIs.
+The Open API Common library is designed to be used alongside code generation tools to produce client libraries for HTTP APIs.

 Brief Example